navinbk17/PFAS_bioaccumulation_pipeline/README.md

 ### Finding 1 — Trophic level is the strongest predictor of PFAS accumulation

-Across 13,098 observations, trophic level (where an organism sits in the food chain) explains more variance in PFAS tissue concentration than any chemical property.
+Across 25,056 observations, trophic level (where an organism sits in the food chain) explains more variance in PFAS tissue concentration than any chemical property.
 This directly confirms biomagnification: the higher you are in the food chain, the more PFAS you accumulate.
 Humans at trophic level 5 show the highest and most consistent concentrations.

 ### Finding 2 — PFAS bioaccumulation follows predictable linear relationships

-A simple linear regression model achieves R²=0.722, only marginally below Random Forest at R²=0.742.
+A simple linear regression model achieves held-out R²=0.698, only marginally below Random Forest at held-out R²=0.712.
 This narrow gap indicates that trophic level, LogKow, and chain length have straightforward additive effects on PFAS accumulation — the relationship is largely linear, not complex.
 This is scientifically meaningful: it validates that classical bioaccumulation theory (longer chains, higher hydrophobicity = more accumulation) holds across species and environments.

 ### Finding 3 — Human blood levels are predictable; environmental data is not

-When CDC NHANES human biomonitoring data is included, model R² improves from 0.174 to 0.742.
-Human blood measurements from 2,133 people under standardized laboratory protocols are far more consistent than heterogeneous environmental studies.
-The model learned human blood PFAS patterns well — but cannot transfer that knowledge to fish or plant predictions.
+When CDC NHANES human biomonitoring data was introduced into the pipeline, model performance increased dramatically relative to environmental-only datasets.
+Human blood measurements collected under standardized laboratory protocols are far more consistent than heterogeneous environmental studies.
+The model learned human PFAS patterns well — but cannot transfer that knowledge to fish or plant predictions.

 ### Finding 4 — Environmental data cannot predict human exposure (cross-species R²= -8)

 Leave-one-species-out validation shows that a model trained on fish, plant, and mammal data achieves R²= -8 when predicting human blood levels.
 This is a critical finding: we cannot use environmental bioaccumulation data to predict human exposure with current data.
 The disconnect between environmental measurements and human biomonitoring is the central unsolved problem in PFAS risk assessment.

-### Finding 5 — BCF is a better normalized target than raw concentration (R²=0.408 vs 0.174)
+### Finding 5 — BCF remains difficult to predict despite normalization

-Bioconcentration Factor (BCF) normalizes tissue concentration by water concentration, removing cross-study noise from varying exposure doses.
-Our Random Forest predicts BCF more than twice as accurately as raw tissue concentration, confirming that study-level variation in exposure is the dominant noise source in raw concentration data.
+Bioconcentration Factor (BCF) normalizes tissue concentration by exposure concentration, reducing some study-level variability.
+However, the held-out BCF model achieved R²=0.315, substantially lower than the concentration model (R²=0.712).
+This suggests that important drivers of BCF remain unmeasured in current datasets, including exposure conditions, species physiology, and experimental design differences.

 ### Finding 6 — Data gaps are severe, systematic, and chemically biased